Prorated Rent Calculator: Exactly What You Owe When Moving Out Mid-Month

 What This Means

 Your prorated rent amount is what you owe for the partial month based on the days you occupied the unit.
-Keep documentation of your move-out date — a dated and signed notice to vacate, forwarded mail confirmation, and photos of the empty unit with timestamps.
-If your landlord charges a full month's rent instead of prorated, you may be entitled to a refund depending on your lease terms and state law.
+Keep documentation of your move-out date — a dated, signed notice to vacate, forwarded-mail confirmation, and timestamped photos of the empty unit.
+If your landlord bills a full month instead of prorating, send them this calculation in writing: in most states (and explicitly in California under Civil Code §1947) you are owed the difference back.
+Any overpayment should be reconciled in your security-deposit accounting.

 How to Calculate Prorated Rent